 When things are stressful, it really helps to talk through how you’re feeling with your partner.
 The lack of sleep, the stress, a million things to do – all of these make it easy not to take the time to understand what your partner is going through.

 None of us are mind readers.
-Rather than snapping or brooding, try finding a 30-second window and having a calm chat.
+Rather than snapping or brooding, try finding a two minute window and having a calm chat.
 There’s more relationship advice on the Relate website.

 How can we get back to a more positive place?

 First things first.
 Something brought you together and made you want to create this family in the first place.
 As parents, it’s tough to find the time and headspace to focus on your relationship.
-It can also take effort to maintain a healthy partnership (Relate, 2019d).
-Some of the most important things to think about are the following:
+It can also take effort to maintain a healthy partnership (Relate, no date e).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.